selfcanonical/seo-bookmarklets/README.md

-# Welcome to SelfCanonical's SEO Bookmarklets
+# SEO Bookmarklets by SelfCanonical

 You can use these browser bookmarklets to boost SEO activities.
 Enjoy!
 Please visit: https://selfcanonical.com